Michael Allagas, et al., v. BP Solar International, Inc., et al.

 • You are included in the Modified Settlement and deemed a Settlement Class Member if you purchased BP365TS Panels for initial installation on a property, or you acquired a property on which BP365TS Panels had first been installed, and, in either case, you currently own some or all of those BP365TS Panels.

-• A Settlement Fund has been established to pay for the removal, replacement, and disposal of BP365TS Panels that fall into Category 1, which includes BP365TS Panels manufactured between 2005-2007.
-There is currently approximately $15.5 million available in the net Settlement Fund for claims.
-The Settlement Fund will be available to pay to replace the BP365TS panels or otherwise compensate Settlement Class members.
-Labor, materials, and replacement solar panels will be provided and installed by licensed contractors approved by the Claims Administrator.
+• A Settlement Fund has been established to pay for the removal and disposal of BP365TS Panels that fall into Category 1, which includes BP365TS Panels manufactured between 2005-2007.
+The Settlement Fund will be available to pay to remove the BP365TS panels and compensate Settlement Class Members.
+All Class Panel removal and disposal will be handled by licensed contractors.

-• The procedure to obtain benefits for those persons who possess BP365TS panels is no different than that of any other member of this Settlement.
-They must submit a Claim Form to receive benefits.
-Please see FAQ No. 18 above for details on how to obtain said Claim Form.
-As with other Class Panels, those who possess eligible BP365TS panels may receive replacement panels or a cash payout on the basis of $4.50 per watt removed.
-Please call 844-360-2767 for further details.
+• The procedure to obtain benefits for those persons who possess BP365TS panels is no different than that of any other member of this Settlement They must submit a Claim Form to receive benefits.
+Please see Question 14 above for details on how to obtain said Claim Form.
+As with other Class Panels, those who possess eligible BP365TS panels may receive a cash payout on the basis of $4.50 per watt removed.
+Please call 1-844-360-2767 for further details.

 • The deadline to exclude yourself or “opt out” from the Modified Settlement was May 28, 2020, and has now passed.

-• No. Unless you exclude yourself, you give up the right to sue anyone, including but not limited to Defendants, for the claims that the Modified Settlement resolves.
+• No. Unless you excluded yourself, you gave up the right to sue anyone, including but not limited to Defendants, for the claims that the Modified Settlement resolves.

-• No. You will not get benefits if you exclude yourself from the Modified Settlement.
+• No. You will not get benefits if you excluded yourself from the Modified Settlement.

-• The deadline to have objected to the Modified Settlement was May 28, 2020, and has now passed.
+• The deadline to object to the Modified Settlement was May 28, 2020, and has now passed.

-• No. Class Counsel will answer any questions the Court may have.
-However, you are welcome to attend at your own expense.
-If you send an objection, you do not have to come to Court to talk about it.
-You may also hire a lawyer to attend, but it is not required.
+• No. Class Counsel answered any questions the Court had.
+However, you were welcome to attend at your own expense.
+If you sent an objection, you did not have to come to Court to talk about it.
+You could also have hired a lawyer to attend, but it was not required.

-• You may ask the Court for permission to speak at the Fairness Hearing.
-If you are objecting and intend to request permission to speak, you should include that request in your written objection.
-Please see FAQ 85 for more details on objecting or commenting on the Modified Settlement.
+• You could have asked the Court for permission to speak at the Fairness Hearing.
+If you objected and intended to request permission to speak, you had to include that request in your written objection.

 For More Information